U.N. chief speaks of "grisly reports" from Syria

 “IT‘S A MASSACRE”

-Syria said on Friday it wanted to express its “sadness and sorrow” at the death of U.S. journalist Marie Colvin who was killed during the bombardment on Homs last week.

-British photographer Paul Conroy, who escaped Homs after suffering leg injuries in the shelling, said there had been a daily, indiscriminate barrage of the city.
+British photographer Paul Conroy, who escaped Homs earlier this week after suffering leg injuries in the shelling, said on Friday there had been a daily, indiscriminate barrage of the city.

 “I’ve worked in many war zones - I’ve never seen or been in shelling like this,” the Sunday Times photographer told Sky News from a hospital bed in central London.